Heinrick-Senna/Heinrick-Senna/README.md

   - **21** Years.
   - A fullstack dev, but I prefer the **backend.**
   - Live and born on Brazil.
-I speak English, Portuguese and I am studying German about now.
+I speak English, Spanish and Portuguese.

 ---